near/NEPs/text/0000-near-shell.md

 ## Operating system agnostic

 `near-shell` will use dependencies like [shelljs](https://github.com/shelljs/shelljs) in order to streamline input/output and paths such that the experience is identical across operating systems.
 It will not rely on hardcoded backslashes or forward slashes that may break functionality on a different operating system.
-It will not use unsupported commands like `mkdir -p` that does not exist on Windows.
+It will not use unsupported commands like `mkdir -p` that does not exist on Windows, etc.

 ## Translation